Signs Your Great Dane is Spoiled

 Boredom and Lack of Mental Stimulation

 Great Danes need regular mental challenges to stay engaged.
-Without proper stimulation, they’ll create their own entertainment through destructive activities.
+Without proper stimulation, they’ll create their entertainment through destructive activities.

 Attention-Seeking Behavior